Conservation and regeneration at Bodiam Castle

 The Bodiam Castle Collection

 The collection was, prior to the project, kept in the North-East tower of the castle in unregulated conditions.
-We began our regeneration with a human chain of staff and volunteers from Bodiam Castle and Bateman’s who, piece by piece, passed the entire collection down the spiral staircase and then walked it across the bridge.
-The collection’s new home inside Castle Cottage is safer with conditions the National Trust can now monitor.
+We began our regeneration with a human chain of staff and volunteers from Bodiam Castle and Bateman’s who, piece by piece, passed the entire collection down the spiral staircase and then walked it out from the castle across the bridge.

 Looking after what we’ve got

 The conservation project will also see the commencement of the much-needed building maintenance of the castle.
 The top of the North-West tower was once open to visitors, but after it became necessary to replace the roof after a period of bad weather, we had to close it.